crazii/USBDDOS/README.md

 USB driver stack for DOS

 # Credits
-* RetroWaveLib from Sudomaker (folder renamed to RetroWave as 8.3 file name, and tiny code changes, for old compiler) https://github.com/SudoMaker/RetroWave
+* RetroWaveLib from Sudomaker (folder renamed to RetroWav as 8.3 file name, and tiny code changes, for old compiler) https://github.com/SudoMaker/RetroWave
 * This code is somehow based on an old code, usb-driver-under-dos: https://code.google.com/archive/p/usb-driver-under-dos/, with critital changes:
   * Multiple compiler support and code refactoring
   * DPMI wrapper added